SE-UUlm/snowballr-ci/wiki/Getting-Started.md

 The following actions are available in this repository:

-- [ensure-linear-history](#ensure-linear-git-history): Ensures that the git history of a branch is linear.
+- [Ensure Linear Git History](#ensure-linear-git-history): Ensures that the git history of a branch is linear.
-- [wiki-lint](#wiki-lint): Lints the wiki markdown files for style and formatting issues.
+- [Markdown Lint](#markdown-lint): Lints Markdown files for style and formatting issues.
-- [wiki-publish](#wiki-publish): Publishes the wiki directory to the GitHub Wiki.
+- [Wiki Publish](#wiki-publish): Publishes the wiki directory to the GitHub Wiki.

 ### Ensure Linear Git History